discretize/discretize-guides/builds/mesmer/power-chronomancer/index.md

 If you lose yourself in the rotation follow this priority list:

-1. On Greatsword <Skill name="Phantasmal Berserker"/> is your strongest skill and should be used of cooldown to be able to get three usages before swaping (utilising <Skill name="Signet of the Ether"/>).
+1. On Greatsword <Skill name="Phantasmal Berserker"/> is your strongest skill and should be used of cooldown to be able to get three usages before swapping (utilising <Skill name="Signet of the Ether"/>).

 2. On Sword <Skill name="Phantasmal Swordsman"/> follows the same principle.